menu

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Morrisonville has relatively fewer families with younger children, and/or college students.
 Combined, this makes Morrisonville a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small village, Morrisonville doesn't have a public transportation system that people use for their commute.
+Morrisonville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics